Bootsy Collins: Tour

 In June 2011, Collins played the 10th Annual Bonnaroo Music and Arts Festival in Manchester, Tennessee.

 Collins hosted Detroit Music Weekend's Funk Festival on August 26, 2023.

-A tribute concert honoring Bootsy Collins was held August 8, 2025, at the Music Hall Center for the Performing Arts in Detroit, featuring performances by Zapp Band, Kern Brantley and D-Town Funk, One Way and Lil Asmar.
+A tribute concert honoring Bootsy Collins was held on August 8, 2025, at the Music Hall Center for the Performing Arts in Detroit.
+The concert featured performances by Zapp Band, Kern Brantley and D-Town Funk, One Way and Lil Asmar.